 Purchasers of Trust Certificates may be required to make special calculations to determine tax gain or loss on the sale of Trust Certificates.
-The owner of beneficial interests in a grantor trust (like a Trust Certificate) for most federal income tax purposes is treated as owning its proportionate share of the trust's assets, incurring its proportionate share of the trust's liabilities and earning its proportionate share of the trust.
+The owner of beneficial interests in a grantor trust (like a Trust Certificate) for most federal income tax purposes is treated as owning its proportionate share of the trust's liabilities and earning its proportionate share of the income of the trust.
 The Trust does not expect to maintain a separate basis account for any subsequent purchaser of a Trust Certificate in an open market transaction.
 However, to the extent the Trust is treated as a grantor trust, such a subsequent purchaser may be treated as though such purchaser purchased the assets of the Trust deemed to have been owned by the selling Certificateholder by reason of owning Trust Certificates.
 The subsequent purchaser should have a fair market value tax basis in the acquired Trust Certificates equal to such purchaser's purchase price of the Trust Certificates.
 However, the books and records of the Trust may not reflect this new basis.
 Upon the sale of assets by the Trust, such a subsequent purchaser may need to make special calculations to report correctly its share of gain or loss for federal income tax purposes.
 Investors are urged to consult with their tax advisors regarding the acquisition, ownership and disposition of Trust Certificates.

 The ownership and disposition of Trust Certificates may give rise to adverse tax consequences for non-U.S. and certain tax-exempt Certificateholders.
 The Trust is expected to sell or otherwise dispose of its assets as quickly as commercially possible.
 Until individual assets are sold, such assets will generate rental income pursuant to the Master Leases.
 Such income will be allocated to the Certificateholders, and each Certificateholder should assume this income may be treated as income from the active conduct of a trade or business in the United States for federal income tax purposes.
 As a result, a non-U.S. Certificateholder that is not otherwise required to file federal income tax returns or pay federal income allocated to it by the Trust) that is connected to such trade or business.
 If the rental income is not treated as income from the active conduct of a U.S. trade or business, a non-US.
-Certificateholder generally would be subject to 30% gross basis withholding tax (or such lower rate specified by an applicable tax treaty) on distributions that are attributable to such rental income tax for a special election is made to treat such rental income as income from a U.S. trade or business a special election is made to treat such rental income as income from a U.S. trade or busines, anon-U.S. Certificateholder.
-A withholding agent may withhold at the highest applicable rate on distributions to non-U.S. Certificateholder.
-A withholding agent may withhold at the highest applicable rate on distributions to non-U.S. Certificateholders will be required to file federal income tax for a non-U.S. Certificateholder will be required to file federal income tax for a non-U.S. Certificateholder.
+Certificateholder generally would be subject to 30% gross basis withholding tax (or such lower rate specified by an applicable tax treaty) on distributions that are attributable to such rental income tax for a special election is made to treat such rental income as income from a U.S. trade or business a special election is made to treat such rental income as income from a U.S. trade or business as pecial election is made to treat such rental income as income from a U.S. trade or business as pecial election is made to treat such rental income as income from a U.S. trade or business.
+In addition, gain arising in connection with the disposition of Properties is expected to be treated as gain from the disposition of a U.S. Certificateholder.
 A withholding agent may withhold at the highest applicable rate on distributions to non-U.S. Certificateholders will be required to file federal income tax for a non-U.S. Certificateholder.
-A withholding agent may withhold at the highest applicable rate on distributions to non-U.S. Certificateholders will be required to file fede
+A withholding agent may withhold at the highest applicable rate on distributions to non-U.S. Certificateholders will be required to file federal income tax for a sun-U.S. Certificateholder will be re